tositeru/watagashi/README.md

 And, the remainder is evaluated from the low-order hierarychy.

 ## Template
-Some hierachies can use a template data by using "templateName" item.
+Some hierachies can use a template data by using "template" item.
 You use "defineTemplates" for definition of template data.
 The definition of "defineTemplates" is possible from any hierarchy.
 But, the evaluation of template data finds from the high hierarchy.